The ultimate guide to Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios in Orlando (updated for 2025)

 Savi’s Workshop

 This is a “secret” workshop where you can build your own custom lightsaber.
 Walk-ins may be accepted based on availability, but reservations are highly recommended and can be made up to 60 days in advance.
-Choose from a variety of parts to make it your own and bring it to life with your chosen kyber crystal.
-Lightsabers come with a carrying case.
-For each reservation, one guest can join you inside the workshop.
+Full payment is due at the time of booking.
+You can also bring one guest, but the guest cannot build a lightsaber.
+During the experience, you’ll choose from a variety of parts to make the lightsaber your own and bring it to life with your chosen kyber crystal.
+Lightsabers come with a carrying case, so you don’t have to worry about wielding it in and out of crowds on busy park days.

 Droid Depot

+One of my favorite interactive activities inside Galaxy’s Edge is the Droid Depot.
 Here, you can build a custom BB-series unit or R-series astromech droid.
-Like Savi’s Workshop, there are various parts to choose from, reservations are recommended, and one builder plus a guest may enter the shop for each reservation.
+Like Savi’s Workshop, there are various parts to choose from.
+Reservations are recommended, and one builder plus a guest may enter the shop for each reservation.
 Each droid comes with a storage box.
 Backpacks and other accessories are available for an additional fee.

 Dok-Ondar’s Den of Antiquities

 Even if you don’t plan to buy anything, Dok-Ondar’s shop is worth a visit.
-The walls are covered with galactic memorabilia, and you’ll find things like lightsabers, holocrons, kyber crystals, and character costumes and accessories here.
+The walls feature galactic memorabilia, and you’ll find things like lightsabers, holocrons, kyber crystals, character costumes, and accessories here.
+And be sure to get close to the Dok-Ondar Audio-Animatronics figure in the corner.
+He’s quite impressive and there’s a lot to see behind his desk too.
+On busy days inside Galaxy’s Edge, there may be a wait to get inside the shop, but the line usually moves quickly.

 First Order Cargo